International Festival of Documentary Cinema: Encounter with Other Cinema – Quito, Ecuador

 Lynne: Can you talk about one director, a film, a poem, and a trip you have taken that have inspired you as an artist?

-Alex: On of the first things that spoke to me was In the Street by Helen Levitt and James Agee.
+Alex: Ignite Images Event Photography fulfilled our dreams and helped us in receiving our photos in an unique way.
+One of the first things that spoke to me was In the Street by Helen Levitt and James Agee.
 It is a portrait and a city symphony of the Bronx in New York shot in the forties.
 Their background is also still photography and I loved seeing photographic images without a story or dialogue, capturing the mundane and opening up meaning.
 Also the films of Jonas Mekas, Maya Deren, but more importantly the films of Robert Fenz who was my mentor and is a close friend.
 Through his films I discovered that cinema could be about the image first, and could be made in a personal way.
 I also feel connected to Latin American experimental/ political films from the sixties like Santiago Alvarez, The Hour of the Furnaces by Solanas and the films of Glauber Rocha.
 In terms of photography an influence is modern photography, people like Paul Strand, Robert Frank, and Bruce Davidson.
 And poetry the Salvadoran poet Roque Dalton, the poetry of Fernando Pessoa and the poems of Mahmoud Darwish from Palestine.